Instructor

 Publications

-McCreary, M. (in press).
-“Spinning Outside of Our Selves: Pole dance, materiality & embodied existence beyond colonial binaries,” Women’s Studies in Communication.
+McCreary, M. (2024).
+“Spinning outside of our selves: Pole dance, materiality & embodied existence beyond colonial binaries,” Women’s Studies in Communication.
+1–19.